 Debbie Hesse is an installation artist, curator and educator who brings communities together around social, cultural, political and environmental ideas and issues thru her unique mixed media installation art and innovative programmatic initiatives.

-Hesse combines organic and artificial materials and forms with cast shadows to create parallel, hybrid, changing environments that explore ideas about growth, materiality and the ethereal.
+Hesse combines organic and artificial materials and forms with cast/painted shadows to create parallel, hybrid, changing environments that explore ideas about growth, materiality and the ethereal.
 Recent work has examined seaweed farming and local initiatives that address issues of food security and the environment.

 Her interest in growth and change in the natural world informs her creative practice.
 Nature-inspired synthetic wall constructions fold and play with light and color to comment on what is real or invented reality, finding novel spaces that become their own universe.
-Color Plexiglas structures, cast shadow, color and light converge to produce infinite possibilties and configurations.
+Color Plexiglas structures, cast shadow, color and light converge to produce infinite configurations.
 Resulting work is both material and immaterial, physical and virtual, static and in flux.
-Forms are reconfigured into map-like contructions that evoke meditative spaces--intimate and infinite.
+Forms are reconfigured into map-like constructions that evoke meditative spaces--intimate and infinite.

 Hesse holds a B.A. from Smith College, a Masters in Painting and Printmaking from University of New Mexico where she was a fellow at Tamarind Institute of Lithography.
 She has been a panelist and juror for many arts organizations including the Cultural Affairs Office for the City of New Haven, the Connecticut Commission on Culture and Tourism and the Sea Grant Program at University of Connecticut.
 She has served on boards for the Ball and Socket Factory Arts in Cheshire, CT, Ely Center of Contemporary Art, Site Projects, and Artspace Visual Arts Committee in New Haven, Ct.
 She was the keynote speaker for the 2016 Connecticut Art Education Alliance fall conference-Lead With Art.